Positselski duality in $\infty$-categories: Positselski duality

 \begin{remark} Let $M$ be a $C$-comodule and $V$ any object in $\C$.
 The structure map $\rho_M\: M\to C\otimes M$ induces a $C$-contramodule structure on the internal hom-object $\iHom(M, V)$, via

 \end{remark}

-\begin{lemma} Let $C$ be an idempotent cocommutative coalgebra in $\C$.
-The category of $C$-contramodules $\Contra_C$ inherits the structure of a presentably symmetric monoidal $\infty$-category making the free contramodule functor a symmetric monoidal localization. \end{lemma} \begin{proof} The functor $\iHom(C,-)\: \C \to \C$ is an idempotent functor, as we have
+\begin{lemma} Let $C$ be a coidempotent cocommutative coalgebra in $\C$.
+The category of $C$-contramodules $\Contra_C$ inherits the structure of a presentably symmetric monoidal $\infty$-category, making the free contramodule functor a symmetric monoidal localization.
+In particular, all $C$-contramodules are free. \end{lemma} \begin{proof} The functor $\iHom(C,-)\: \C \to \C$ is an idempotent functor, as we have

-by the internal adjunction property together with the idempotency of $C$.
-The forgetful functor $U^C\: \Contra_C\to \C$ is fully faithful, which means that the cofree functor $\iHom(C,-)\:\C\to \Contra_C$ is a localization.
+by the internal adjunction property together with the coidempotency of $C$.
+This means that the forgetful functor $U^C\: \Contra_C\to \C$ is fully faithful by \cite[5.2.7.4]{lurie_09}, and hence that the free contramodule functor $\iHom(C,-)\:\C\to \Contra_C$ is a localization.
+In particular, $\iHom(C, X) \simeq X$ for any $C$-contramodule $X$, meaning that any $C$-contramodule is free.

-In order to determine that it induces a symmetric monoidal structure on $\Contra_C$ we need to check that the free functor is compatible with the monoidal structure in $\C$.
-By \cite[2.12(3)]{nikolaus_2016} it is enough to check that $\iHom(V,X)\in \Contra_C$ for any $X\in \Contra_C$ and $V\in \C$.
-By \cref{prop:contra-over-coseparable-are-free} we can assume that $X \simeq \iHom(C, A)$ for some $A\in \C$.
-By the hom-tensor adjunction we get
+In order to determine that it induces a symmetric monoidal structure on $\Contra_C$ we need to check that the free functor is compatible with the monoidal structure in $\C$, in the sense of \cite[2.2.1.7]{Lurie_HA}.
+More precisely, we need to show that if a map $V \to V'$ in $\C$ is a $\iHom(C,-)$-equivalence, then also $V\otimes W \to V' \otimes W$ is.
+By \cite[2.12(3)]{nikolaus_2016} this property holds whenever $\iHom(V,X)\in \Contra_C$ for any $X\in \Contra_C$ and $V\in \C$, which we now show.